|Assignee:||Eric Davis||% Done:|

 Now each locale-file have direction string (ltr - left-to-right - by default).

-#3 Updated by Holger Just about 8 years ago
+#3 Updated by Holger Just over 8 years ago

 - Category set to Translations